wcornwell/earthtones/README.md

 ![](readme_files/figure-markdown_github/grand%20canyon-1.png)

 `number_of_colors` corresponds to how many colors you want back.
-The zoom value is passed to `ggmap`--essentially larger values zoom closer to the target lat+long.
+The `zoom` value is passed to `ggmap::get_map`--essentially larger values zoom closer to the target lat+long.

-Or maybe you want a color scheme drawn from tropical reefs and lagoons.
+Maybe desert colors aren't your thing: you want a color scheme drawn from tropical reefs and lagoons.
+How about the Bahamas?

 ``` r
 get_earthtones(latitude = 24.2, longitude=-77.88, zoom=11, number_of_colors=5)